 There are tons of traditional menu-of-the-day restaurants throughout the area which serve up your choice of soup, your choice of meat served usually with rice, avocado, plantains (though specifics vary), and your choice of juice.
 These places offer the best value without a doubt and they are all over the neighborhood (just ask around).
 Here are two that I frequent:

 Palo Santo: What I have found to be the best menu of the day offering in the neighborhood.
-They serve up a limited menu but one that changes everyday, with more interesting combinations.
-For instance the meat usually has some sort of different sauce, salads that change each day, and non-typical side dishes.
+They serve up a limited menu but one that changes every day, with more interesting combinations.
+For instance, the meat usually has some sort of different sauce, salads that change each day, and non-typical side dishes.
 It comes, of course, with the soup and juice, but also includes a little dessert.
-Only 9.000 pesos.

 Restaurante Blasu: Affordable and delicious menu of the day eating, located near the corner of Nutibara and 79.
-For about 9,500 pesos ($3) you get your choice of soup, your choice of meat (chicken, pork, beef) on your “seco” (dry) plate which comes with rice, plantains, and salad usually, as well as your choice of juice.
+You get your choice of soup, your choice of meat (chicken, pork, beef) on your “seco” (dry) plate which comes with rice, plantains, and salad usually, as well as your choice of juice.

 So there are about a million Peruvian restaurants in the area now, with new ones continuing to open.
-I haven’t been to too many of them at this point, but Peruvian food is some of my absolute favorite, so more updates to come.
+I haven’t been to too many of them at this point, but Peruvian food is some of my absolute favorite!